 The Data

-From trend data to recent assessments by federal security experts, data consistently show that K-12 schools remain vulnerable to cybersecurity threats.
-The K12 Security Information Exchange’s (K12 SIX) reports that from 2016 to 2021, schools in nearly every state in the country were victims of a cyberattack.
+Both trend and current year data consistently show that K-12 schools remain vulnerable to cybersecurity threats.
+The K12 Security Information Exchange reports that from 2016 to 2021, schools in nearly every state in the country were victims of a cyberattack.
 The Multi-State Information Sharing and Analysis Center (MS-ISAC) comparably noted in its 2021-22 K-12 Report that more than 29 percent of its members had experienced a cyber incident.

 The Consequences